nabeelabumahfouz/Tweet-Manager/README.md

 They will be prompted for a filename to load tweets from a specific csv file.

 When “8” is entered by the user:
-The list of present tweets will be sorted in ascending order based on their user ID’s
+The list of present tweets will be sorted in ascending order based on their user ID’s.

+When "9" is entered by the user:
+The program will empty the current list of tweets, free its memory, and exit the program.